- A “wrongful death” lawsuit, to compensate the survivors for their losses, and/or

 If someone you love experienced a wrongful death we invite you to contact us for a free consultation.

 Our caring California personal injury attorneys can help you determine all the causes of action you may have against the wrongdoer so that you get all the compensation the wrongdoer owes you.
+(For cases in Colorado, please see our page on survival actions under Colorado law; and for cases in Nevada, please see our page on survival actions under Nevada law.)

 - Grant v.
 McAuliffe (1953) 41 Cal.2d 859.